 The Importance of Evergreen Content

-Picking a keyword.
+Like picking a keyword.
 Another keyword.
 And then another keyword.

-That’s the old-school SEO way of crafting content for users and search engines (as discussed in this blog post).
+Yes, that’s the old-school SEO way of crafting content for users and search engines (as discussed in this blog post).

 And these are not trends (that you can easily identify with Google Trends).